mrkkrj/SIMDString-with-PoolAlloc/README.md

     SIMDString strg("0123456789abcdefghijklmnopqrstuvwxyz");

-This code can be seen in action in the *SimdStringTest.cpp* source file
+This code can be seen in action in the *SimdStringTest.cpp* source file.
+We can also use a "shortcut" header *SIMDStringWithPoolAlloc.h* as shown below:

+    #include <SIMDStringWithPoolAlloc.h>

+    SIMDStringWizhPoolAlloc strg("0123456789abcdefghijklmnopqrstuvwxyz");

 ## TODO:
  - support for older VisualStudio compilers dropped in 'mallocStatus()' as for now -> add it?